17 Day Diet Review- Does This Weight-Loss Plan Actually Work?

 What is the 17 Day Diet?

 To begin with, the 17 Day Diet menu is an eating plan that supposedly helps you drop a whopping 12 pounds within the first 17 days.
 The ingredients include whole foods.
 Processed foods are not allowed and no special supplements are involved.
 It involves four different phases, which include accelerate, activate, achieve, and arrive.
 Note that you are expected to reduce your daily calorie intake to 1,200 during the first phase (accelerate).
 This is intended to help with fat loss.
 Both women and men of all ages can use this diet program.

 The 17 Day Diet was first released back in 2010.
 It was created by Dr. Mike Moreno.
 The book is available through online retailers like Amazon.
 This weight-loss method limits carbohydrates and focuses more on protein consumption.
 We like that it’s easy to follow and that we found positive feedback, but read on…

 Calorie Restrictions – “Can You Handle It?”

 One concern we have is calorie restrictions.
 According to our Research Editor, “Many dieters have complained that the 1,200 calorie per day aspect of the 17 Day Diet meal plan is too restrictive.
 It leaves them feeling hungry, irritated and dissatisfied.”

-One person posted, “Way too many restrictions and special requirements.
+One person posted in one of the 17 Day Diet reviews we read, “Way too many restrictions and special requirements.
 No morning coffee with creamer, hot green tea several times a day, hot lemon water in the morning, only two pieces of fruit, but not after 2.
 I didn’t last even a week.”

 However, a different dieter said, “Basic diet book that is based on high protein, low carb diet.
 Good advice, however, dairy is strongly stressed in this diet and I am sensitive to dairy.”